AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 Also, you can use some other methods from {api:anychart.core.StateSettings}anychart.core.StateSettings{api}.

-In the followoing sample, there is a Waterfall chart with appearance settings configured:
+In the following sample, there is a Waterfall chart with appearance settings configured:

 ```
 // configure the visual settings of the series